… continued from The Table of Contents

 Wandering around my backyard when I was about 7 or 8 years old I climbed a small mound behind our garage when suddenly it hit me: “Why is there anything at all rather than nothing?”
-That is the first philosophical question I ever remember asking—and what a big question it is.
+Little did I know then that I had stumbled across perhaps the greatest question in philosophy.
 I remained inquisitive throughout childhood, especially about religion and politics, constantly badgering my father for answers to my questions.
 He replied as best he could but eventually I outgrew his answers.

 In my early teens, I fell briefly under the spell of the New England transcendentalists, the first intellectuals I had ever encountered.
-Thoreau taught me the value of non-conformity and of hearing “a different drummer,” while Whitman told me to travel my own road in search of truth.
+From Thoreau, I learned the value of non-conformity and of hearing “a different drummer,” while Whitman taught me to travel my own road in search of truth.
 His words still resonate within me,

 I tramp a perpetual journey, (come listen all!)

 My signs are a rain-proof coat, good shoes, and a staff cut from

 No friend of mine takes his ease in my chair,

 I have no chair, no church, no philosophy,

 I lead no man to a dinner-table, library, exchange,